mohnish-ss/TrackMyKid/README.md

 # Track My Kid

-Track My Kidr is an application that allows parents to organize certain aspects of their children's lives.
+Track My Kid is an application that allows parents to organize certain aspects of their children's lives.
 These functionalities include setting their homework and sending an e-mail to their school when they are away.

 ## How to use the application